yanyanzl/yanyanzl/databases.md

 ### step 2: open pgAdmin 4 application and add the current computer user to PostgreSQL
  - pgAdmin is an administration and development platform for PostgreSQL

-### common sql command:
-    ``` SQL
+### step 3: manage the users and databases:

+    - where is the Directory for the data:
+        - SHOW data_directory;
+        - select setting from pg_settings where name = 'data_directory';
+    - where is the directory for the postgreSQL application:
+        - which psql

+    - in terminal: use command: psql or psql database_name to enter postgresql database mode.
+    - SELECT * FROM pg_user;
+    - SELECT * FROM pg_roles;
+    - \du : list all users/roles
+    - \dt : list all tables
+    - \l : list all database
+    - \n : list all schema
+    - \conninfo : current connection information : equal to sql: select current_user;
+    - \c new_database_name : change to the new database;
+    - \c current_db new_user_name : change to new user;
+    - \c new_db_name new_user_name : change to new db and new user;
+    - \password username   : change the password for username;

+    - Create User:
         - CREATE USER myuser WITH PASSWORD 'secret_passwd';
             - This new user does not have any permissions other than the default permissions available to the public role
             - When a new database is created, PostgreSQL by default creates a schema named public and grants access on this schema to a backend role named public
             - Because of this, when a user tries to create a new table without specifying the schema name, the table gets created in the public schema.
-As mentioned earlier, by default, all users have access to create objects in the public schema, and therefore the table is created successfully.
+            - As mentioned earlier, by default, all users have access to create objects in the public schema, and therefore the table is created successfully.

+    - Revoke permissions on public schema
+        - To fix this, you should revoke the default create permission on the public schema from the public role using the following SQL statement:
+        - REVOKE CREATE ON SCHEMA public FROM PUBLIC;
+        - REVOKE ALL ON DATABASE mydatabase FROM PUBLIC;
+            - This makes sure that users can’t connect to the database by default unless this permission is explicitly granted.

+    - Read-only role
+        - CREATE ROLE readonly;  this will create a role readonly
+        - GRANT CONNECT ON DATABASE mydatabase TO readonly;   this give the connect right to readonly
+        - GRANT USAGE ON SCHEMA myschema TO readonly;    this give the use of the schema to readonly
+        - GRANT SELECT ON TABLE mytable1, mytable2 TO readonly;      this give the select right to readponly to tables
+        - or GRANT SELECT ON ALL TABLES IN SCHEMA myschema TO readonly;
+        - The preceding SQL statement grants SELECT access to the readonly role on all the existing tables and views in the schema myschema.
+Note that any new tables that get added in the future will not be accessible by the readonly user.
+To help ensure that new tables and views are also accessible, run the following statement to grant permissions automatically:
+        - ALTER DEFAULT PRIVILEGES IN SCHEMA myschema GRANT SELECT ON TABLES TO readonly;
+        - GRANT readonly TO myuser1;   this will grant the readonly role permission to myuser1
+        - REVOKE readwrite FROM myuser1;  this will remove the readwrite role permission from myuser;

+    - Read/write role
+        - -- Read/write role
+        - CREATE ROLE readwrite;
+        - GRANT CONNECT ON DATABASE mydatabase TO readwrite;
+        - GRANT USAGE, CREATE ON SCHEMA myschema TO readwrite;
+        - GRANT SELECT, INSERT, UPDATE, DELETE ON ALL TABLES IN SCHEMA myschema TO readwrite;
+        - ALTER DEFAULT PRIVILEGES IN SCHEMA myschema GRANT SELECT, INSERT, UPDATE, DELETE ON TABLES TO readwrite;
+        - GRANT USAGE ON ALL SEQUENCES IN SCHEMA myschema TO readwrite;
+        - ALTER DEFAULT PRIVILEGES IN SCHEMA myschema GRANT USAGE ON SEQUENCES TO readwrite;

+### common sql command:
+    ``` SQL

     - ALTER TABLE table_name RENAME COLUMN column_name TO new_column_name;